stephanniec/stepholio/_posts/2017-06-09-Line-Follow-Car.markdown

 <center><h3>The Map</h3></center>
 <img class="img-responsive" src="img/portfolio/6/techcup2017.png" width="600">
 This is the course that the robots competed on.
-Although it is not shown, a 12" wide x 12" tall plywood gate served as the start and finish point on the map.
+Although it is not shown, a 12" wide x 12" tall plywood gate served as both the start and finish line.

 <center><h3>Motor Control</h3></center>
 <div class="row">